 SUSPECTS APPERANCE AND ABILITY TO PERFORM SFST ARE INCONSISTENT WITH READING.

 If a suspect has a high reading, and is not swaying, slurring their speech, has impaired motor coordination, no unsteady when walking, or staggering this is not only inconsistent with readings of .08 but very inconsistent with readings above that legal threshold.
 Furthermore, a person s performance on the SFST back at the station or in the field if properly given can clearly rebut, a breath test result of .08 or more, and can serve as a basis of acquittal of 1192.2, 1192.3, and 1192.1.
-ABC Rhomberg Balance Test, ABC test, Finger to Nose Test are just as valid as One Leg Stand, Walk and Turn and HGN.
-HGN although touted as being most reliable has only a reliability rate of 77 percent if given properly, and graded properly, leaving a whopping 23 false positive rate!!!
-Far below Reasonable Doubt.
-Moreover, it is the most subjective test, because there are absolutely no standards as to how much or little a jerk in the eye constitutes a clue.
-Everyone has it to some extent, and fatigue, medication can cause it on a legally sober individual.
+Some Experts argue that ABC Rhomberg Balance Test, ABC test, Finger to Nose Test are just as valid as One Leg Stand, Walk and Turn and HGN.
+Interestingly, the most recent research has shown that the HGN which frequently is touted by the Police as being most reliable when it only had a reliability rate of 77 percent if given properly, and graded properly, leaving a whopping 23 false positive rate!!!, In fact the only study that was completely dedicated to the reliability of the HGN test, showed that this as well other research touting a even higher reliability rate were incorrect.
+In The Robustness of HGN, a NHSTA sponsored study, an analysis of the data, gather showed, that even when administered correctly and graded correctly the HGN produced a false positive rate of 67%, moreover 68% of individuals who had four or more clues, where below .05 BAC - That Legally Sober in New York State!!!
+One individual who had six clues and had a BAC .019.
+These percentages fall Far below Reasonable Doubt.
+Moreover, it is the most subjective test, because there are absolutely no standards as to how much or little a jerk in the eye constitutes a clue, For example the existence of slight nystagmus is not considered by many in field to even be a clue, but yet are often considered as a clue by the Police in making an arrest.
+Everyone has a nystamus to some extent, and fatigue, medication, as well as a multitude of scenarios c can cause it on a legally sober individual.
 Readings of as low as .02 in the blood will produce nystagmus in many individuals.

 FAILURE TO VIDEOTAPE SUSPECT FIELD TESTS IN FIELD OR BACK AT STATION